Hamburger menu icon

 Up to 40% overall work impairment reported3,c

-aSurvey of US patients on coping with IgAN from the NKF Voice of the Patient Report.
+aSurvey of U.S. patients on coping with IgAN from the NKF Voice of the Patient Report.

 bProspective observational study of adult patients with biopsy-confirmed IgAN.